Tweet tweet…The top 10 most innovative projects have been announced!

 In East Africa, millions live in crowded slums.
 Youth survive but don't thrive.
 At Hot Sun Film School youth develop talents, tell their stories on film, become role models for peace and transform their communities. read updates from the field

 Your donation buys materials to construct secure, sustainable housing for and by Lakota women and families in Wounded Knee, on the Pine Ridge Reservation, in the US's own Third-World Country.
 The worst of the flimsy mold-infested toxic shacks are replaced with straw-bale, eco-dome, cob, or palette homes for 6 or more Lakota families this year in this 4-year-old, Lakota-organized project.
 As tribal youths build the homes, they develop skills in the high-demand building trade -- a double benefit. read updates from the field

 This project provides basic health care and health education in the least developed area of Nepal.
 There are no roads or infrastructures in Humla and the government health system is disfunctional.
 Maternal and child mortality rates are some of the highest in the world (<30%).
 More than 45000 people live in the district.
 The project is integrated with renewable energy and income generation projects to promote a healthier lifestyle and a secure future for, particularly, women and children. read updates from the field

-The English in Mind Institute is a free, Haitian led English school in Port au Prince, Haiti.
+The English in Mind (EIM) Institute is a non-profit, Haitian led English school in Port-au-Prince, Haiti.
 The school teaches English as a vocational skill to help students find the long-term employment they need to build a secure future.
-The school has 150 students and also boasts a teacher training programme and networking facility to help students find work and develop essential job skills. read updates from the field
+The school has around 200 students and also boasts a teacher training programme and networking facility to help students find work and develop essential job skills. read updates from the field

 This project assists orphanages and children's homes to provide orphans and abandoned children with a family, a home, education, and status in the community.
 (A family is a trained "mother," up to 8-10 siblings and community grandparents.) read updates from the field